 Daniel 2:36-45 describes five empires or kingdoms which conquered and controlled the regions of Israel and Judah from 605 BC to AD 70.
 These kingdoms are symbolized by four metals: gold, bronze, silver, and iron.
 This passage continues by telling us the fourth kingdom undergoes change and reemerges (ten toes or iron/clay).
 This kingdom is eventually defeated by God and the fifth kingdom which is symbolized by a mountain emerges.
 This is the eternal kingdom.
 These kingdoms are mentioned again in Daniel 7.
 But in Daniel 7:3-8 the symbols of these kingdoms change to four beasts and the kingdom of the Son of Man.

-An explanation of these passages is given in “Rapture and Prophecy.”
+An explanation of these passages is given in “Prophecy About The Future.”

 These ancient empires were located in the Middle East since they occupied the land of Israel.
 The maps presented below show the boundaries of the Babylonian Empire, Media-Persian Empire, Grecian or Alexander’s Empire, and the Roman Empire as they would appear on a map of today.